-For the three months ended March 31, 2019, we recognized \$0.2 million in revenue under the Amended Agreements, \$0.1 million of which was non-cash royalty revenue, with the remainder consisting primarily of product sales revenue.
-For the three months ended March 31, 2018, we recognized \$0.3 million in revenue under the Amended Agreements, \$0.1 million of which was non-cash royalty revenue, with the remainder consisting primarily of product sales revenue.
-The decrease in collaboration agreement revenue for the three months ended March 31, 2019, as compared to the prior year period, was primarily the result of Grünenthal working down its existing inventories.
-In 2019, we expect our collaboration agreement revenue related to product sales to increase slightly as Grünenthal's existing inventories decrease and face expiration such that their order quantities begin to increase modestly.
+For the three months ended June 30, 2019, we recognized \$0.9 million in revenue under the Amended Agreements, \$0.1 million of which was non-cash royalty revenue, with the remainder consisting primarily of product sales revenue.
+For the three months ended June 30, 2018, we recognized \$0.3 million in revenue under the Amended Agreements, \$0.1 million of which was non-cash royalty revenue, with the remainder consisting primarily of product sales revenue.
+Revenue recognized under the Amended Agreements for the six months ended June 30, 2019 was \$1.1 million, \$0.2 million of which was non-cash royalty revenue, with the remainder consisting primarily of product sales revenue, compared to \$0.6 million for the six months ended June 30, 2019, as consisting primarily of product sales revenue.
+The increase in collaboration agreement revenue for the three and six months ended June 30, 2019, as compared to the prior year period, was primarily the result of increased orders from Grünenthal.
+In 2019, we expect our collaboration agreement revenue related to product sales to continue to increase slightly as Grünenthal's existing inventories decrease and face expiration such that their order quantities begin to increase modestly.
 In addition, under the Royalty Monetization, we sold a portion of the expected royalty stream and commercial milestones from the European sales of Zalviso by Grünenthal to PDL.
 As a result, collaboration agreement revenue is not expected to have a significant impact on our cash flows in the near-term since a significant portion of our European Zalviso royalties and milestones were already monetized with PDL in 2015.
 We anticipate that royalty revenues and non-cash royalty revenues from European sales of Zalviso in 2019 will be minimal.

-As of March 31, 2019, we had current and non-current portions of the deferred revenue balance under the Amended Agreements of \$0.3 million and \$3.1 million, respectively.
+As of June 30, 2019, we had current and non-current portions of the deferred revenue balance under the Amended Agreements of \$0.3 million and \$3.0 million, respectively.
 The estimated margin we expect to receive on transfer prices under the Amended Agreements was deemed to be a significant and incremental discount on manufacturing services, as compared to market rates for contract manufacturing margin.
 The original value assigned to this portion of the total allocated consideration was \$4.4 million.
 We anticipate that the deferred revenue balance will decline on a straight-line basis through 2029, as we recognize collaboration revenue under the Amended Agreements.